Road Accidents

 Waving/flailing my arms wildly/

-Tried/struggled to keep my head above
+Tried/struggled to keep my head above water

 Head bobbing up and down in the water